Skip to content

 Command Behavior

-Detects unsecured Connected Apps in a Salesforce org and generates detailed reports for security analysis.
+Detects unsecured Connected Apps and External Client Apps in a Salesforce org and generates detailed reports for security analysis.

-This command is a critical security diagnostic tool that helps administrators identify Connected Apps that may pose security risks due to improper configuration.
-It provides comprehensive analysis of OAuth tokens and Connected App security settings to ensure proper access control.
+This command is a critical security diagnostic tool that helps administrators identify Connected Apps and External Client Apps that may pose security risks due to improper OAuth authorization configuration.
+It provides comprehensive analysis of OAuth tokens and app security settings to ensure proper access control.

 Key functionalities: